jye-aviatrix/python-get-jira-hours/README.md

     Copy credential.json.sample to credential.json and modify the content to match your environment

+    When ENABLE_HYPERLINK set to true, issue will be print out as clickable hyperlink in supported console for quick access to issue.
+If this is an issue, make sure ENABLE_HYPERLINK is set to false in credential.json

 # To generate Jira API token

 - Logon to Jira